Go Back Email Link

 Instructions

-• In a bowl whisk together the turkey broth, turkey gravy mix and seasonings.
+• Step 2: Mix the broth - In a medium bowl, whisk together the turkey broth, turkey gravy mix, poultry seasoning, garlic powder, and onion powder until smooth.

-• Cover and cook on high for 4 hours or low for 6 hours, until the veggies are tender.
+• Step 3: Pour and cook - Pour the broth mixture over the ingredients in the slow cooker.
+Cover and cook on high for 4 hours or low for 6 hours until the vegetables are tender.

 Notes